hogankp/knit/README.md

 E.g.: `PK` means one Purl Stitch, followed by one Knit stitch.
 It is functionally identical to the pattern `P1K1`.

+### Modifiers

+Modifiers specify unique attributes for a given stitch.
+These are tokens which directly preceed the stitch name.
+Multiple modifiers can be applied to a single stitch.

+Known modifiers include:

+* `@`: Denotes that the stitch is to be worked through the back loop instead of the front loop.

+For example `@P2 @K3` means: Two Purl stitches through back loop, followed by three Knit stitches through back loop.

 ### Pattern Nesting